-The Unconscious Valsalva Maneuver (UVM) is today's greatest non-environmental threat to our physical, mental, vocal and emotional health.
-The UVM is our physiological manifestation of the brain's Stress Response, and (through fascia) generates a protective shield that surrounds and armours our entire torso.
-It is created through a hyper-tonicization (clenching) of the upper half of the Rectus abdominis muscle - it's negative effects on our health are numerous, as the UVM effectively inhibits diaphragm mobility and tonicity, constraining the proper function of all the bodies systems, especially the respiratory, circulatory, digestive and lymphatic systems.
-This lack of diaphragm function creates symptoms that present as "asthma", causes numerous vocal problems, decreases core strength, increases physical pain, creates feelings of anxiety, heightens emotional trauma, and suppresses the immune system.
+THE UNCONSCIOUS CHRONIC VALSALVA MANEUVER (UCVM) IS TODAY'S GREATEST NON-ENVIRONMENTAL THREAT TO OUR PHYSICAL, MENTAL, EMOTIONAL AND ARTISTIC HEALTH.
+The UCVM is our physiological manifestation of the brain's Stress Response.
+Through our communications network of connective tissue (fascia), the sympathetic nervous system (associated with adrenaline and the fear response) leaps into action generating a protective muscular shield that surrounds and armours our entire torso.
+It is created through a hyper-tonicization (clenching) of the upper half of the rectus abdominis muscle - it's negative effects on our health are numerous, as the UCVM effectively inhibits diaphragm mobility and tonicity, constraining the proper function of many or all of our internal structures, specifically the respiratory, circulatory, digestive and lymphatic systems.
+The UCVM also causes a decrease in the amount of stimulation the vagus nerve (our lightswitch for our relaxation response) receives.
+This lack of diaphragm function creates symptoms that present as asthma or acid reflux, causes numerous vocal problems, decreases core strength, increases physical pain, can cause acid reflux, creates feelings of anxiety, heightens emotional trauma, and suppresses the immune system.

-Most people are breathing poorly.
-Most of the general public are a) holding their collective breaths, b) not using their diaphragms to breathe, and c) therefore respiration is too fast and too shallow.
-Your diaphragm is your internal masseuse.
-This seemingly undiagnosed lack of diaphragm strength is therefore much more key to the respiratory, circulatory, digestive, lymphatic systems that has been previously reported.
-And since most are not using their diaphragms properly, the only place left to breathe is high, using primarily a lifting of the ribcage (known as costal breathing) which then triggers the Fight/Flight/Freeze/Faint (sympathetic) nervous system stress response: A vicious circle if there ever was one.
+MOST PEOPLE ARE BREATHING IN AN UNHEALTHY MANNER.
+Most of the general public is, a) holding their collective breath, b) not using their diaphragms to breathe, and c) inhaling and exhaling too fast and too shallow.
+We are therefore living in Sympathetic Nervous System mode.
+Your diaphragm is your internal masseuse for your lungs, stomach, liver digestive tract, and most importantly your vagus nerve.
+When, due to the UCVM, the diaphragm isn't able to descend and ascend properly, acid reflux, indigestion and asthma may often appear.
+Further, as the diaphragm is rendered unusable the only place left to breathe is high, overusing the ribcage to gulp in air (known as costal breathing) which then triggers the Fight/Flight/Freeze/Faint (sympathetic) nervous system stress response: A vicious circle if there ever was one.
 The Wilson Method, because it increases diaphragm tonicity while manipulating the para-sympathetic nervous system, has been shown to have a positive effect on energy levels, along with overall physical, mental, vocal and emotional health.

-Returning to natural breathing practices helps everthing.
-We are breathing poorly by letting our reactions to life adversely affect our respiratory system.
-It is subtle and slow, which is why it is not being noticed, much less diagnosed by the allopathic Western Medical System.
-Returning to healthy, natural breathing patterns sends an uptake message to our brain, suggesting we are, even for a moment, safe.
-Therefore muscles and fascia relax, which in turn reduces swelling, which lowers hypertension, inflammation (and therefore phlegm) lessens; we have more energy and less pain.
+RETURNING TO NATURAL BREATHING PRACTICES IS KEY TO LIVING A HEALTHY LIFE.
+We are breathing poorly: We let our reactions to the rigors of life adversely affect our respiratory system.
+It is subtle and slow, which is why it is not being noticed much less diagnosed by the allopathic Western Medical System.
+Research has shown that yoga, meditation and lowering your breath cycles per minute have massive beneficial effects on many clinical conditions, including depression, anxiety disorders, asthma and post-traumatic stress.
+This suggests that normalizing the underlying autonomic nervous system imbalance, through reversing it's physiological response on the body (UCVM) can improve symptoms and bolster resilience.
+In other words, returning to healthy, natural breathing patterns sends an uptake message to the brain, suggesting we are, even for a moment, safe.
+Muscles and fascia relax, which in turn reduces swelling, which lowers hypertension, inflammation and therefore phlegm production; we have more energy and less pain.
 There are hundreds of methods that work with the breath.
 Most of them are manipulating the breath in a manner that goes against what is NATURAL.
-The best methods out there are those that aim to return the breath to a more natural state, close to the way we breathed when we were young, and those which reverse the habits forced on us by the rigors of life.
-The Wilson Method of Breathing is a leader in this area.
+The best methods out there are those that aim to return to the respiratory patterns of our youth, before we decided life was hard, and those which reverse the habits forced on us by the rigors of life.
+The Wilson Method is a leader in this area.

-Core work doesn't have to be work.
-There is a great deal of misunderstanding about what the Core is and how it functions, and how to make it "stronger".
-These misunderstandings are taking place in gyms, voice studios, pilates and yoga classes, and even in therapy offices.
-Many are confusing the UVM with a "Strong Core."
-The Valsalva Maneuver does not increase Core strength; in fact, this action SHUTS OFF THE CORE.
+CORE WORK DOESN'T HAVE TO BE WORK.
+There is a great deal of misunderstanding about what Core is, how it functions, and how to make it stronger.
+These misunderstandings are taking place in gyms, voice studios, pilates, yoga classes, and even in physiotherapy offices.
+Many are confusing the UCVM with a "Strong Core."
+The UCVM does not increase Core strength; in fact, this action SHUTS OFF THE CORE.
 In most cases, unless we are high-level athletes or stage performers, we don't need to make the core stronger, we need to make it more effective - there is far too much straining and tightening disguised as "core work".
-The key is this: When we stop over-exerting/over-tonicizing our (external) rectus abdominis and external obliques (the Unconcious Valsalva Maneuver) our Deep Core (Pelvic Floor, Transverse Abdominis, Quadratus Lumborum, Psoas, Diaphragm and Multifidus) ENGAGES ON IT'S OWN.
-Therefore, by unwinding tension we have access to greater core strength that has been there all along.
+The key is this: The sixpack, or rectus abdominis, is NOT CORE.
+When we stop over-exerting/over-tonicizing our (external) rectus abdominis and external obliques (UCVM) our Deep Core (Pelvic Floor, Transverse Abdominis, Quadratus Lumborum, Psoas, Diaphragm and Multifidus) ENGAGES ON IT'S OWN.
+Therefore, by unwinding surface tension we have access to greater core strength that has been there all along.
 The Wilson Method is in the process of revolutionizing the way we move, live, and exercise.

-There is no such thing as a vocal problem.
-Vocal pathology is symptomatic of issues elsewhere; virtually ALL vocal problems are related to physical tension, postural issues, lack of diaphragm tonicity, unhealthy respiratory habits, doubt, fear or lack of permission.
-Therefore we should be looking to the respiratory system, diaphragm, posture, fascia, movement patterns and our thought processes first, and the larynx last.
+THERE IS NO SUCH THING AS A VOCAL PROBLEM.
+Vocal pathology is symptomatic of issues elsewhere.
+Virtually ALL vocal problems are related to physical tension, postural issues, lack of diaphragm tonicity, unhealthy respiratory habits, doubt, fear or lack of permission.
+Therefore another (and usually more efficient and long-lasting) direction is working with the respiratory system, diaphragm, posture, fascia, movement patterns and thought processes first, and the larynx last.
+The vocal mechanism does what the brain tells it to - the vocal mechanism reacts much more readily to the unconscious and subconscious brains than it does to the frontal lobes.
+So what messages are we sending to our voice?
+Often, the messages are "can't", "shouldn't" and "won't".
+Many issues of anxiety, doubt and lack of internal permission (that all come hand-in-hand with the UCVM) are diagnosed as vocal, skill-level or capacity issues; budding singers are cast aside.
 Unfortunately, it is not a simple matter to notice a lack of core efficacy and diaphragm tonicity in students.
 Multidisciplinary training for teachers is a key to helping singers take control of the systemic issues mentioned above.
 Respiratory therapy, kinesiology, core awareness work, restorative yoga, myo-fascial work and functional physiology are all helpful towards changing these unhealthy patterns.
 The Wilson Method is in the process of attempting to revolutionize professional singing lessons, speech therapy and vocololgy.